 This class covers the materials you’ll need to pass the NASCLA Accredited Trade Examination for Commercial Electrical Contractors.

-The NASCLA Accredited Examination Program was designed to assist contractors and tradesmen who wish to be licensed in multiple states by offering one test that is recognized in all states.
+The NASCLA Accredited Examination Program was designed to assist contractors and tradesmen who wish to be licensed in multiple states.
 Candidates who take and pass the NASCLA Accredited Examination can electronically send their transcripts to locations that accept the examination instead of their state specific trade portion by using the NASCLA’s National Examination Database (NED), reducing multiple licensing requirements.

 Candidates are expected to follow individual state agency applications to become licensed, in addition to taking a business and law examination.
 The information you’ll need to pass the business and law examination is included in this seminar.
 If you are unsure if this examination will meet your specific license requirements in a participating state, please contact the state directly to confirm.
 A complete list of participating state agencies can be found on NASCLA’s website.